 With focus on renewable energy and a well-developed regulatory framework, the solar market in Brazil has significant long-term potential.
-Scatec Solar is taking an active part in developing solar projects in the country.
+Scatec is taking an active part in developing solar projects in the country.

-In 2017, Scatec Solar entered a partnership with Equinor for solar development in Brazil and the partners have realised the 162 MW Apodi project together.
+In 2017, Scatec entered a partnership with Equinor for solar development in Brazil and the partners have realised the 162 MW Apodi project together.

 An attractive support scheme for solar power led to a strong market growth in the Czech Republic from 2009 to 2011.
 There has since this time been limited growth in the solar market in the country.
-Scatec Solar developed and built four solar power plants in 2009 and 2010 with a total capacity of 20 MW.
+Scatec developed and built four solar power plants in 2009 and 2010 with a total capacity of 20 MW.

 Honduras is currently dependent on diesel power as a source of energy generation, but the country aims to generate 60% of demand from renewables by 2022.
-Scatec Solar entered the market in Honduras in 2014 and built the 60 MW Agua Fria solar power plant.
+Scatec entered the market in Honduras in 2014 and built the 60 MW Agua Fria solar power plant.
 In 2018 the 35 MW Los Prados plant was grid connected.

-Scatec Solar was one of the first developers to enter this market and built three solar plants totalling 43 MW in 2016.
+Scatec was one of the first developers to enter this market and built three solar plants totalling 43 MW in 2016.

 The Malaysian Government has launched a programme to boost the renewable energy production and has set out an ambition to source 20% renewable energy by 2025.
-Scatec Solar and partners are currently realising 240 MW across four projects in the country, supplying solar power to Tenaga Nasional Bernard, the country's largest electricity utility.
+Scatec and partners are currently realising 240 MW across four projects in the country, supplying solar power to Tenaga Nasional Berhad, the country's largest electricity utility.

 Mozambique has undertaken significant efforts in recent years in electrifying the country.
 For the Government, renewable energy is essential to address the challenge of securing more electricity to the country.
-Scatec Solar completed the first large scale solar power plant in Mozambique in August 2019 which represents an important step in realising Mozambique's ambition to increase renewable power generation in its energy mix.
+Scatec completed the first large scale solar power plant in Mozambique in August 2019 which represents an important step in realising Mozambique's ambition to increase renewable power generation in its energy mix.

 The Government of Pakistan has set in motion a plan to increase the share of renewable energy into its electric power mix to 30% by 2030.
 The 150 MW project portfolio in Sindh was awarded a “costs plus tariff” by the National Electric Power Regulatory Authority (NEPRA) in 2020.

 The Rwandan energy market is small but developing rapidly.
 The country aims for 100% electricity access and another 200 MW procured by 2030.
-Scatec Solar built the first large scale solar power plant in the country in 2014.
+Scatec built the first large scale solar power plant in the country in 2014.